JetBrains/intellij-sdk-docs/reference_guide/intellij_artifacts.md

 ## Using IntelliJ Platform Module Artifacts
 IntelliJ Platform module artifacts are utilized by adding information to a project's `build.gradle` file.
-See the [gradle-intellij-plugin README file](https://github.com/JetBrains/gradle-intellij-plugin) for more information about IntelliJ IDEA Gradle support.
+More information about [Gradle support](https://www.jetbrains.com/help/idea/gradle.html) is available in the IntelliJ IDEA Help documentation.

-If you want to setup the dependencies manually, there are two types of information needed to use a repository:
+To setup dependencies on a module there are two types of information needed:
 1. Specify the corresponding repository URL for the artifact.
 2. Specify the Maven coordinates for the artifact.